Athletics - Quick Guide

 Greg Rutherford is an athlete who represents Great Britain in various competitions.
 He has won gold medals in various championships like 2012 Olympics, 2014 Commonwealth, European Athletics Championship, and 2015 World Athletics Championships.
 Rutherford started his career in 2005 where he became the youngest long jump champion by winning AAA Championships.

 In the same year, he also won European Junior Championships.
 Then he took part in 2006 Commonwealth games but could not succeed.
 In the same year he again won AAA and European Championships.
-He could not win any medal in the following years due to injuries and now he is looking up for 2016 Olympics.
+He could not win any medal in the following years due to injuries.

 Caterine Ibarguen